adieuleveutteam/adieuleveutteam.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-[Aymeric Dieuleveut](http://www.cmap.polytechnique.fr/~aymeric.dieuleveut/) is an Assistant Professor of Statistics and Optimization within the team SIMPAS at CMAP, Ecole polytechnique, in France.
+[Aymeric Dieuleveut](http://www.cmap.polytechnique.fr/~aymeric.dieuleveut/) is an Assistant Professor of Statistics and Optimization at Ecole polytechnique, in France.

 Our group is working on fields as diverse as:
 - first order optimization,